yakshaving-art/hurrdurr/README.md

 1. You can query for `users` in a group.
 For example: `users in backend` would return `ninja_dev, samurai, ronin`.
 1. You can use more than one query to assign to a level.

+### User ACL management

+Users management has to be explicitly enabled using `-manage-users` argument.
+Once enabled, users will be managed the following way:

+1. Every user in the `admins` list will be set an admin.
+1. Every user in the `blocked` list will be blocked.

 ### Project ACL management